kamilkisiela/graphql-config/README.md

 }
 ```

-> Note: do not save secure information in your .graphql file.
+> Note: do not save secure information in your .graphqlrc file.
 Use [Environment variables](specification.md#referencing-environment-variables) for that like in the example above.

 In case if you have multiple endpoints use the following syntax: